 Research shows that environmental pollutants are generally more easily released from plastics when in the digestive tracts of animals rather than in seawater.
 This increases the risk of transfer of hazardous substances for animals that ingest plastic.
-In addition, pollutants are more easily released from plastics in the stomach of warm-blooded animals, such as birds or mammals, compared with fish and crustaceans.
+In addition,

 EXAMPLES OF MARINE ANIMAL INGESTION OF MICROPLASTICS